 In 2006, we launched the Cartier Women’s Initiative as part of the Women’s Forum for the Economy and Society.
 Back then, we had no idea where that journey might take us.

-Fifteen years on, the Cartier Women’s Initiative has recognized and supported 297 women across the globe who are tackling an extraordinary range of challenges.
-The community spans 63 countries and includes sectors as diverse as pharmaceuticals, e-learning, and agriculture.
-These women entrepreneurs have embraced a bold mindset to grow their businesses.
+Eighteen years on, the Cartier Women’s Initiative has recognized and supported 330 impact entrepreneurs across the globe who are tackling an extraordinary range of challenges.
+The fellow community spans 66 countries and includes sectors as diverse as pharmaceuticals, e-learning, and agriculture.
+These women entrepreneurs have embraced a bold mindset to grow their impact businesses.
 Many successfully pivoted during the pandemic and emerged stronger than ever.

 We are proud of the women impact entrepreneurs whose actions are rippling around the world.
 We are confident that with their vision, passion, and drive, and a worldwide network of allies, what lies ahead is nothing less than a global wave of positive change.